demisto/content/Integrations/integration-VirusTotal_5.5_CHANGELOG.md

 ## [Unreleased]
-Fixed an issue where detections with no positive value was was treated as malicious.
+Fixed an issue where detections with no positive value were treated as malicious.